Well-managed customer rebate programs are extremely valuable.

 |Pros of spreadsheets||Cons of spreadsheets|

-Some businesses use ERP systems
+Some businesses use ERP systems to manage customer rebates

 As businesses realize their maze of spreadsheets is no longer fit for purpose, many look to see what functionality is available within their existing ERP systems – be they SAP, Oracle or another.